InfiniteCanvasLLC/Newton/README.md

 # Newton
 ## The social music recommendation system

-If you can see this, you have been invited to this private repo.
-Please do not invite anyone else to this repo without checking with the team first.
-While every effort has been made to keep sensitive information out of the codebase, there is still the potential for API secrets and so forth, to exist in old commits.

 ### Installation
 You must first install Rails.
 Follow the instructions at [http://installrails.com/](http://installrails.com/) to install a local copy